 21 There is insufficient engine cooling

-1. Reduced level of coolant in the system (Chapter 1).
+1. Low coolant level in the system (chapter 1).

-2. Incorrect adjustment or damage to the coolant pump drive belt (Chapter 1).
+2. Incorrect adjustment or damage to the drive belt of the cooling system pump (chapter 1).

-3. The radiator honeycombs are clogged or the grille is blocked (chapter 3).
+3. The radiator cells are clogged or its grille is blocked (chapter 3).

 4. Thermostat malfunction (chapter 3).

-5. Damage or bending of the radiator fan blades (chapter 3).
+5. Destruction or bending of the radiator fan impeller blades (chapter 3).

 6. Inability of the expansion tank cap to maintain the required pressure in the system.
-Check the control pressure of the cap by contacting the station.
+Check the cover control pressure by contacting the station.

 1. Thermostat malfunction (chapter 3).